 Homeland, woman, home

-SHORT DEFINITION These pathos scenes focus on leaving the social foundation of military order; they therefore also always stage modes of memory and references to something that is remembered.
+SHORT DEFINITION | These pathos scenes focus on leaving the social foundation of military order; they therefore also always stage modes of memory and references to something that is remembered. |

+CONSTELLATIONS | In general, two variations of the return to civilian life can be identified within this type of pathos scene, each with a specific reference to memory.
 The first variation is the temporary withdrawal from the military order within a military sociality still in a state of emergency.
 In this variation, the presence of absent characteristics, moments, and characters from pre-war, daily life is key to the mode of memory.
 These entities become agents of a moment of temporary return to civilian life in the mode of memory.
 Often it is media-related reminders of civilian society within the film—for example photographs or music on the radio—that stage memories of home in the middle of military order.
+The second variation portrays the completed withdrawal from military order—the return to civilian sociality.
+In this variation, it is predominantly the military sociality in states of emergency that is remembered. |

-AFFECTIVE DIMENSION The second variation is characterized by the exhaustion caused by afflictive experiences as related to memories of war
+AFFECTIVE DIMENSION | The second variation is characterized by the exhaustion caused by afflictive experiences as related to memories of war |

 Apocalypse Now